roytang/blog/content/post/2026/01/2025-year-in-review/index.md

 ### My 2025

 The first couple of months of the year were very stressful for me.
 The rest of it was a lot more chill, with spikes of worry and anxiety here and there, but nothing too major.
+Still, after the stresses of 2024 I feel like I kind of dissociated from the world a bit through the rest of the year, keeping my head down and just worrying about my day to day things.

 #### Medical